spiritfader/qmk_firmware/keyboards/keebio/quefrency/keymaps/spiritfader/readme.md

-# spiritfader's layout for Keebio Quefrency 65%, Revision 3
+# spiritfader's layout for Keebio Quefrency Revision 3 - 60%/65% Split Staggered Keyboard

 This is very similar to the default layout with 65% cluster and function macro pad.
 Only one rotary encoder in place of F1, mapped to control volume.
 Del key instead of home on default layer.